 Dean of Students

 Dra.
-Reyna Anaya (she, her, hers) joined the Community College of Aurora (CCA) in August 2018 as the Dean of Students.
-In her role, she directly oversees student service programs, including: the CARE Team, Colorado Scholarship Opportunity Initiative Grant, Counseling Services, Disability & Equity Office, Military and Veteran Services, SAMHSA Suicide Prevention Grant, Student Intervention & Conduct, Student Life, Transfer Success Initiatives, TRIO SSS/ESL programs, and Upward Bound.
+Reyna Anaya (she, her, hers) joined the Community College of Aurora (CCA) in July 2018 as the Dean of Students and Deputy Title IX Coordinator.
+In her role, she directly oversees student service programs, including: the Aspen Parent Powered Solutions Grant, CARE & Compliance Team, Colorado Scholarship Opportunity Initiative Grant, Counseling Services, Disability & Equity Office, Military and Veteran Services, SAMHSA Suicide Prevention Grant, Student Intervention & Conduct, Student Life, TRIO SSS/ESL programs, and Upward Bound.
 Prior to her time at CCA, Dra.
 Anaya held the position of Assistant Director of Community Standards & Conflict Resolution at the University of Northern Colorado (UNC) from 2013 to 2018.
 Dra.
 Anaya also has served as a Faculty Fellow and Faculty Member for the Association for Student Conduct Administrators (ASCA) Gehring Academy, and currently sits on the ASCA Board as a Director At-Large for Community Colleges.
 In addition, Dra.
-Anaya is the current President for the Colorado Coalition for the Educational Advancement of Latinxs (COCEAL), a coalition of post-secondary and professional educators devoted to the educational success of the state’s Latinx population.
+Anaya is the Past-President for the Colorado Coalition for the Educational Advancement of Latinxs (COCEAL), a coalition of post-secondary and professional educators devoted to the educational success of the state’s Latinx population.
 Dra.
-Anaya received her PhD in the Higher Education & Student Affairs Leadership program at UNC in 2019, and Masters of Arts in Educational Leadership and Policy Studies from UNC in 2009.
-She is also a published scholar with works focused on intersectionality in graduate school for graduate student mothers of color, self-care, and student conduct in higher education.
+Anaya received her PhD in Higher Education & Student Affairs Leadership program from UNC in 2019, Masters of Arts in Educational Leadership and Policy Studies from UNC in 2009, and Bachelor of Science in Human Development & Family Studies from Colorado State University in 2007.
+She is also a published scholar with works focused on intersectionality theory and graduate student mothers of color, self-care, and student conduct in higher education.
 Last and most importantly, Dra.
 Anaya is a mom of three to Aiyana, Mateo, and Antonio.

 Dr. Pace was hired as part of full-time staff in the fall of 2012 after serving nearly four years as an adjunct instructor.
 He was appointed Chair of the Social Sciences Department in the summer of 2015, and managed the Anthropology, Ethnic Studies, History, Geography, Political Sciences and Women's Studies Departments.
 He developed CCA’s nationally-recognized Model United Nations program, which includes more than 300 students on CCA’s campus, as well as a delegation that competes at the international conference in New York.
 Dr. Pace also piloted an Institute for Civic Engagement at CCA, which includes Aurora’s first Great Decisions Discussion Group that is part of the Foreign Policy Association’s program.
 Prior to joining CCA, Dr. Pace taught at Virginia Tech in Blacksburg, Virginia and was a lecturer at the University of Colorado in Boulder.
 His educational background includes three Political Science degrees: a doctorate from the University of Denver, a master’s degree from Virginia Tech and a bachelor of arts from Virginia Commonwealth University in Richmond.